Tips for falling asleep

 Abdominal breathing or diaphragmatic breathing is one of the breathing techniques that are often used in meditation, yoga and breathing therapy and therefore cannot be missing in our tips for falling asleep.

-Begin by getting into a relaxed posture.
-Place one hand gently on your abdomen, at about the level of your navel, and the other hand on your chest, just above your heart.
-These hand positions will help you become more aware of your breathing and ensure that you are breathing correctly.
-Breathe slowly and deeply through your nose.
-Your goal is to have your belly bulge outward and lift as you inhale, while your chest remains as still as possible.
+Start by getting into a relaxed position.
+Place one hand gently on your stomach, approximately at navel level, and the other hand on your chest, directly above your heart.
+These hand positions will help you to become more aware of your breathing and ensure that you are breathing correctly.
+Breathe in slowly and deeply through your nose.
+Your aim is for your belly to bulge outwards and rise as you inhale, while your chest remains as still as possible.
 This allows you to breathe deeply from the diaphragm and not just superficially from the chest.
-Then exhale slowly and in a controlled manner through the mouth.
-You will feel the abdomen lower again as you release the breath.
-The exhalation should last as long or even slightly longer than the inhalation to bring the body into a state of complete relaxation.
-Perform this breathing technique several times, focusing on breathing deeper and slower with each repetition.
+Then exhale slowly and in a controlled manner through your mouth.
+You will feel your stomach sink again as you release your breath.
+The exhalation should be just as long or even slightly longer than the inhalation to bring the body into a state of complete relaxation.
+Repeat this breathing technique several times and focus on breathing deeper and slower with each repetition.

 Insomnia due to external influences